- Monitor Your Accounts to Recover from Identity Theft

 Freeze Your Credit

-Adding a credit freeze to reports will provide you with extra protection.
-Freezing your credit report takes it out of circulation, preventing scammers from opening more fake accounts in your name.
+Adding a credit freeze to your report gives you extra protection from the identity thief.
+Freezing your credit report takes it out of circulation, preventing scammers from opening fake accounts in your name.

 Once your report is frozen, a lender won’t be able to access it if anyone applies for credit in your name, resulting in the application being denied.